ChetanGavane/Code-Gen-Engine/README.md

-# CodeGen2 (CodeGen2-1B)
+# CodeGenEngine (CodeGen-1.2B)

 ## Model description

-[CodeGen2] is a family of autoregressive language models for **program synthesis**, introduced in the paper:
+[CodeGen] is a family of autoregressive language models for **program synthesis**:

-Unlike the original CodeGen model family (i.e., CodeGen1), CodeGen2 is capable of infilling, and supports more programming languages.
+Unlike the original CodeGen model family CodeGenEngine is capable of infilling, and supports more programming languages.

-model sizes are released: `1B`.
+model sizes are released: `1.2B`.